Longuyon

 Longuyon (/fr/) is a commune in the Meurthe-et-Moselle department in the Grand Est region of north-eastern France.
 The inhabitants are called Longuyonnais.

 Geography

-Longuyon is located at the confluence of the Chiers and Crusnes rivers 18 km and southwest of the commune of Longwy.
-It is bordered on the north by the Belgian province of Luxembourg, and just south of the Belgian city of Grandcourt.
+Longuyon is located at the confluence of the rivers Chiers and Crusnes, 18 km southwest of the commune of Longwy.
+It is bordered on the north by the Belgian province of Luxembourg, and just south of the Belgian village of Grandcourt.